-It’s the same with landing page and web design.
+It’s the same with the landing page and web design.

 Take-home message #2: Design gives you credibility before prospects

-Can you create credible landing pages that convert without breaking the ad spend bank?
+Can you create credible landing pages that convert without breaking the ad spend the bank?

 I’m going to make some recommendations in this post, and one is to check the LeadPages template marketplace for high-converting designs.